 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 PowerSchool Information System The ratio of credits earned to credits attempted increases from previous year or reaches target %.
 The ratio of credits earned to credits attempted from quarter 1 to quarter 3 increases 3% from the previous year or is higher than the 80% target.
 Base line is 71%.
 The ratio of credits earned by our adult program is 79%.
-By 2023-24, the ratio of credits earned to credits attempted from quarter 1 to quarter 3 will be 80% or show a 3% increase from the previous year.
+The ratio of credits earned by our adult program is 60.1% By 2023-24, the ratio of credits earned to credits attempted from quarter 1 to quarter 3 will be 80% or show a 3% increase from the previous year.
 PowerSchool Information System Increase the number of continuously enrolled/long-term students.
-Increase the number of continuously enrolled/long-term students from the base year of 23% or demonstrate a 3% The number of continuously enrolled/long-term students for EPCTC program is 34.1% By 2023-24, the percentage of continuously enrolled/long-term students will be 23% or demonstrate a 3%
+Increase the number of continuously enrolled/long-term students from the base year of 23% or demonstrate a 3% The number of continuously enrolled/long-term students for EPCTC program is 34.1% The number of continuously enrolled/long-term students for EPCTC program is 45.6% By 2023-24, the percentage of continuously enrolled/long-term students will be 23% or demonstrate a 3%

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 from the previous year. increase from the previous year.
 Course Descriptions % of courses that will use rubrics designed to evaluate performance-based tasks.
 Increase the % of courses that use rubrics designed to evaluate performance-based tasks from the base year of 50%.
-100% use rubrics and more need to be developed for all courses Revise Rubrics for Math 1 and Math 2 By 2023-24, the percentage of courses that use rubrics designed to evaluate performance-based tasks will be 90% PowerSchool Graduation rates Increase the number of graduates from the base year by 5%.
+100% use rubrics and more need to be developed for all courses Revise Rubrics for Math 1 and Math 2 100% use rubrics and more need to be developed for all courses.
+Revise Rubrics for Math 1 and Math 2 By 2023-24, the percentage of courses that use rubrics designed to evaluate performance-based tasks will be 90% PowerSchool Graduation rates Increase the number of graduates from the base year by 5%.
 "57.4% (one-year graduation rate) Source: Dashboard Additional Report - DASS Graduation Rate Year: 2021.
-2020-21: 44 Graduates 2021-22: 35 Graduates" By 2023-2024, the number of graduates will increase 5% from the previous year.
+2020-21: 44 Graduates 2021-22: 35 Graduates" 51.2% (one-year graduation rate) Source: Dashboard Additional Report - DASS One-Year Graduation Rate Report Year: 2022 By 2023-2024, the number of graduates will increase 5% from the previous year.
 Google Classroom Gradebook % of students will access the online academic achievement tracking system 80% of students have access to online academic achievement via Google Classroom gradebook.
-In progress By 2023-24, 100% of students/families will have access to online academic achievement via Google Classroom gradebook.
+In progress 75% students have access to an online achievement tracking system By 2023-24, 100% of students/families will have access to online academic achievement via Google Classroom gradebook.